theodore86/TestVM/README.md

 [![GitHub Issues Open](https://img.shields.io/github/issues-raw/theodore86/TestVM)](https://img.shields.io/github/issues-raw/theodore86/TestVM)

 # Vagrant Box
-Virtual machine for testing and developing using Python 2.7.x and 3.6.x.
+Virtual machine for testing and developing purposes.
 Fully managed and provisioned using shell scripts.

 ## What is Vagrant
 [Vagrant](https://www.vagrantup.com/docs/index.html) is an tool for building and managing virtual machine environments in an sigle workflow.